• Free shipping on all orders

 • Provide toys and entertainment items

 Doing the above will create a lovely setup for your piggies, but this is just part of the equation.
 You also have to clean the cage at least weekly to keep it in pristine condition.
-What’s more, guinea pig litter stinks and the odor could spread to the rest of your home.
-Cleaning the cage weekly prevents this unpleasant scenario.
+What’s more, guinea pig litter needs to be cleaned frequently.
+Cleaning the cage weekly should be considered a minimum, crowded cages may need to be cleaned more frequently.

 4. Spend Time With the Fluff Balls

 It’s normal for your piggy to be shy and reclusive for the first few days or weeks after adoption.
-You can try luring it in with delicious treats and they’ll eventually get used to you.
+You can try luring them in with a gentle voice when feeding them, and they’ll eventually get used to you.
 Before you know it, you’ll be the best of friends.
+Many guinea pigs come alive and begin vocalizing when they see their owners going to the fridge because they quickly learn that it’s where their salads come from!

 6. Give Them Physical and Mental Challenges